Skip to Content

 In January, the sun rises between 7.06am (1 Jan) to 7.15am (31 Jan) and sunset occurs between 7.09pm (1 Dec) to 7.19pm (31 Jan).

-1. Visit Chinatown to see the Chinese New Year Decoration and Light Up
+1. Visit Chinatown to see the Chinese New Year Light Up and Street Decorations

 Chinatown is the epicenter of Chinese New Year in Singapore.
 It’s where you can see the street light-up and decorations, buy bak kwa, pomelo and other CNY necessities.